Technogrette

 This solution is based on the undocumented feature allowing negative values for margin properties (there is another way).

-How it looks in a browser
+How it looks in the browser

 Column width 30%